ysoh286/honours-project-2017/detailed-notes.md

 - Try using CSS rules rather than setAttribute for everything
 - ~~STOP USING GLOBALS IN THE PACKAGE!~~
 - ~~Is there a way to find the panel/viewport based upon returning a grob?
 YES~~ see ```findPanel()```
-- Hide DOM passing functions
+- ~~Hide DOM passing functions~~
 - Plot to table example?
 - Find a way to expand to multiple elements + how to deal if there are multiple svg elements corresponding to a single grid object (see iNZightPlots example)
+- Example of histogram/barplot control

 #### NOTES: